dallasLab/biol4253/syllabus.md

 ## Special needs statement

-My goal is to help you learn.
-Students who have any difficulty (either permanent or temporary) that might affect their ability to perform in class can contact me privately, or reach out to the LSU Disability Services staff.
+Our goal is to help you learn.
+Students who have any difficulty (either permanent or temporary) that might affect their ability to perform in class can contact us privately, or reach out to the LSU Disability Services staff.

 More information on registering a disability is available at [LSU Disability Services](https://www.lsu.edu/disability/), located at 124 Johnston Hall.
-Contact the Center by telephone at 225-578-5919 or via email at `disability@lsu.edu`.
+Contact the Center by telephone at `225-578-5919` or via email at `disability@lsu.edu`.